-One of the biggest challenges any healthcare organization faces is communicating with patients personalized without violating HIPAA guidelines.
+One of the biggest challenges any healthcare organization faces is communicating with patients personally without violating HIPAA guidelines.
 Unfortunately, when email marketing strategies run afoul of this important law, it’s usually due to sharing details that include PHI.

 So, how can providers like a dental office avoid costly violations?
 Read on to learn more about HIPAA, its requirements, and ten tips to create a HIPAA-compliant email marketing strategy.